Ascendance of a Bookworm: Light novels

-Ascendance of a Bookworm was originally published by Miya Kazuki as a free-to-read web novel on Shōsetsuka ni Narō in 2013 until it was acquired by TO Books which published the first volume in print in their TO Bunko imprint with illustrations by You Shiina in January 2015.
-As of August 2022, the series will have accumulated over 30 volumes, divided into five parts.
-The light novel is published in English by J-Novel Club.
-In May 2019, J-Novel Club released the first official English translation of Part 1 volume 1.
+Ascendance of a Bookworm was originally published by Miya Kazuki as a free-to-read web novel on Shōsetsuka ni Narō from 2013 to 2017.
+It was acquired by TO Books which published the first volume in print in their TO Bunko imprint with illustrations by You Shiina in January 2015.
+The thirty-third and last volume was published in December 2023.
+The series is divided into five parts.
+The light novel is published in English by J-Novel Club, who released the series between May 2019 and September 2024.

+The series continued with a sequel titled Ascendance of a Bookworm: Hannelore's Fifth Year at the Royal Academy, following the perspective of Rozemyne's close friend Hannelore in her next year at the Royal Academy, after the events of the main series.
+As with the main series, the Hannelore sequel was originally published by Miya Kazuki as web novel.